A vesico-vaginal fistula is an abnormal connection between the urinary tract and the vagina. The repair will separate the organs.

 General anesthesia will keep you asleep during the procedure.

-The surgery can be done through the vagina or through an incision in the abdomen.
-You may also have a cystoscopy done during the procedure.
+The surgery can be done through the vagina or through an incision in the belly.
+A scope may also be passed through the urethra into the bladder.

-1 to 3 hours or longer, depending on how complex the surgery is
+1 to 3 hours or longer if the surgery is more complicated

 Anesthesia will prevent pain during surgery.
 Pain and discomfort after the procedure can be managed with medicines.